 The option to report through an intermediary can increase reports from whistleblowers who are concerned about government corruption.
-In Indonesia, a case study on reporting corruption found that some whistleblowers were more likely to report local corruption to an NGO intermediary, rather than reporting directly to police or prosecutors.
+A study on reporting corruption in Indonesia found that some whistleblowers were more likely to report local corruption to an NGO intermediary than to report it to police or prosecutors.
 In 2018, South Korea also adopted a system of proxy reporting that allows whistleblowers to report anonymously through a lawyer and provides funds to cover legal fees for whistleblowers.

-A common offering of civil society organizations is hotlines.
-Hotlines present several potential challenges for whistleblower reporting, particularly regarding security of the technology used to maintain the hotline.
-However, where reporting to the government would otherwise not be possible, the involvement of civil society groups with carefully constructed hotlines can create important pathways for whistleblowers who otherwise would not be able to report.
+A common offering of civil society organizations is a hotline service.
+Hotlines present several potential challenges for whistleblower reporting, particularly regarding the security of the technology used to maintain the hotline.
+However, where reporting to the government would otherwise not be possible, the involvement of civil society groups with carefully constructed hotlines can create pathways for whistleblowers who otherwise would not be able to report.

-In Madagascar, a hotline run by a civil society group, Alliance Voahary Gasy (AVG), allows callers to provide anonymous tips concerning environmental and wildlife crimes.
+In Madagascar, a hotline run by the civil society group Alliance Voahary Gasy (AVG) allows callers to provide anonymous tips concerning environmental and wildlife crimes.
 The environmental lawyers who operate the hotline investigate tips and, in some cases, refer them to government agencies for enforcement.
-The program has led to at least one arrest, based on a whistleblower’s report about the trafficking of an endangered tortoise by a clerk at the Ministry of Justice.
+Mongabay reports that the program has led to at least one arrest, based on a whistleblower’s report about the trafficking of an endangered tortoise by a clerk at Madagascar’s Ministry of Justice.
 AVG worked with the Madagascar police to investigate, while the whistleblower remained anonymous.

 Educating whistleblowers about strong existing whistleblower laws

-While many whistleblower laws around the world remain weak, several powerful U.S. whistleblower laws are generally available to whistleblowers regardless of their physical location or citizenship status, allowing whistleblowers around the world to confidentially report corruption to U.S. law enforcement.
-Awareness of these laws remains limited around the world, however, and whistleblowers seeking to use U.S. laws nonetheless often face significant challenges, including understanding complex procedural requirements.
-NGOs around the world can help whistleblowers by expanding awareness of U.S. laws, especially about the ability for non-U.S. citizens to use U.S. whistleblower laws.
+While many whistleblower laws around the world remain weak, several powerful U.S. whistleblower laws are available to whistleblowers regardless of their physical location or citizenship status, allowing whistleblowers around the world to confidentially report corruption to U.S. law enforcement.
+Awareness of these laws remains limited around the world, however, and whistleblowers seeking to use U.S. laws often face significant challenges, including understanding complex procedural requirements.
+NGOs around the world can help whistleblowers by expanding awareness of the ability for non-U.S. citizens to use U.S. whistleblower laws.

 A wider understanding of applicability of U.S. whistleblowers laws could provide opportunities for whistleblower to reveal complex transnational criminal schemes, such as tax evasion, timber trafficking, multinational bribery schemes, and money laundering.
 Referring to the U.S. Internal Revenue Service’s work with whistleblower Brad Birkenfeld, Swiss researcher Ellen Hertz explains that “the United States, when it wants to, can be extremely forceful in imposing its jurisdictional reach on other countries.
 The United States single handedly killed the Swiss banking secrecy tradition.”
 If used effectively, U.S. whistleblower laws could have a similarly significant impact on other corrupt schemes around the world.